Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Learning from LDP queries

 always holds true.

 \end{definition}

-When querying against an individual object, all statements regarding the object should be considered as privacy.
+When querying against an object, all statements specific to the object should be considered as privacy.
 For instance, in a survey, a participant may provide only basic biometric information such as age, height, and weight, without disclosing any medical history.
 However, a medical expert may still be able to infer with high confidence whether a person has a certain disease based on their biometric information.
-To prevent adversaries from gaining too much new knowledge about an object, it is crucial for privacy-preserving queries to maintain a reasonable learning limit for all statements.
+To prevent adversaries from gaining too much new knowledge about an object, it is crucial for privacy-preserving queries to maintain a reasonable learning limit for all statements specific to the object.